priyansh-19/feedback-manager/README.md

 # feedback-manager
-This application helps product managers to curate surveys and send emails to their users to collect feedback.
+This application helps product managers to create surveys and send emails to their users to collect feedback.
 It also facilitates tabulation and structuring of the feedback.